y-okochi/Megatron-Bridge/docs/bridge-tech-details.md

 Megatron Bridge performs on-the-fly, model-parallel-aware, per-parameter conversion—unlike traditional converters that require a single GPU and full in-memory loading of both Megatron-Core and HF models.

 - For API-centric usage, see the guide: [Bridge with 🤗 Hugging Face](./bridge-guide.md)
-- For component overview and mapping patterns, see: `src/megatron/bridge/models/README.md`

 ## Architecture at a glance